-QL Holdings LLC unitholders, including us (indirectly through Intermediate Holdco), generally will incur U.S. federal, state and local income taxes on their allocable shares of any net taxable income of QL Holdings LLC.
-We expect that the fourth amended and restated limited liability company agreement of QL Holdings LLC will provide for pro rata cash distributions to its members to cover (i) our U.S. federal, state and local tax obligations in respect of our allocable share of QL Holdings LLC's taxable income and (ii) our obligations under the tax receivables agreement.
-In addition, we expect that the fourth amended and restated limited liability company agreement of QL Holdings LLC will also provide for (in certain cases) tax distributions for a fiscal quarter to its other members in respect of their pre-exchange allocable share of QL Holdings LLC's taxable income for such fiscal quarter relating to Class B-1 Units (if any) transferred to us by them (pursuant to the exchange agreement) before the applicable tax distribution date.
+QuoteLab, LLC unitholders, including us (indirectly through Intermediate Holdco), generally will incur U.S. federal, state and local income taxes on their allocable shares of any net taxable income of QuoteLab, LLC.
+We expect that the second amended and restated limited liability company agreement of QuoteLab, LLC will provide for pro rata cash distributions to its members to cover (i) our U.S. federal, state and local tax obligations in respect of our allocable share of QuoteLab, LLC's taxable income and (ii) our operating expenses, including ordinary course payments under the tax receivables agreement.

-QL Holdings LLC intends that an election under Section 754 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), which will be effective for 2020 and future taxable years.
-We expect that, as a result of this election, our purchase (through Intermediate Holdco) of Class B-1 units of QL Holdings LLC in connection with this offering, as well as any future exchanges of Class B-1 units of QL Holdings LLC, together with an equal number of shares of our Class B common stock, for shares of our Class A common stock (or, at our election, cash of an equivalent value), will increase our share of the tax basis of the tangible and intangible assets of QL Holdings LLC, which will increase the tax depreciation and amortization deductions available to us and could create other tax benefits.
+QuoteLab, LLC intends that an election under Section 754 of the U.S. Internal Revenue Code of 1986, as amended (the "Code"), which will be effective for 2020 and future taxable years.
+We expect that, as a result of this election, our purchase (through Intermediate Holdco) of Class B units of QuoteLab, LLC in connection with this offering, as well as any future exchanges of Class B units of QuoteLab, LLC, together with an equal number of shares of our Class B common stock, for shares of our Class A common stock, will increase our share of the tax basis of the tangible and intangible assets of QuoteLab, LLC, which will increase the tax depreciation and amortization deductions available to us and could create other tax benefits.
 This existing and increased tax basis may also decrease gain (or increase loss) on future dispositions of certain assets to the extent tax basis is allocated to those assets.
 In addition, we expect that certain net operating losses of Intermediate Holdco will be available to us as a result of the offering reorganization.